When you see a neighborhood for the first time, the most important thing

 In addition to being an excellent choice for families with school-aged children, this

 neighborhood is also a very good choice for highly educated executives , urban sophisticates and active retirees.

-Skokie Hwy / E Old Elm Rd neighborhood.
-Real estate here is exceedingly
+the Skokie Hwy / E Old Elm Rd neighborhood is wealthier than 99.7%

 As one would expect in a considerably wealthy neighborhood such as this,

 Skokie Hwy / E Old Elm Rd also has one of the lowest ratings of child